According to WorldAtlas, the coffee industry in Australia generates as much as $5.8 billion in revenue annually.

 2. Illy, L’OR, Campos and Moccona

-Owned by JDE, these 3 brands have an eco-partnership with TerraCycle, through which users can recycle their aluminium coffee pods.
-You only need to collect your used coffee pods in a bag, preferably in the cardboard box where you received the products.
-Ensure that you can fit a minimum of 2kg (200 pods) and a maximum of 70kg with each box.
+First, collect your used coffee pods in a bag, preferably in the cardboard box where you received the products.
+Each box should hold a minimum of 2kg (200 pods) and a maximum of 70kg.

-Once ready, post to the TerraCycle website to print a shipping label.
+Once ready, go to the TerraCycle website to print a shipping label.
 Add the label to your box, seal it, and drop it off at a nearby post office.
-Similarly, you can arrange a pick-up by calling the phone number from the email you received your label.
+Alternatively, you can arrange a pick-up by calling the phone number on the email you received your label.

 3. Caffitaly

-If you use Caffitaly, here's what to do.
-First, ensure that you wash the capsules to avoid contamination from proceeds, then contact your local council about their recycling procedures.
-That should help you clarify your next steps in the future.
+If you use Caffitaly, wash the capsules to avoid contamination from the proceeds.
+Then, contact your local council about their recycling procedures.
+That should help you clarify your next steps.

 4. Lavazza

 Lavazza aluminium-cased coffee capsules are recyclable.
-The company has a program with TerraCycle that allows you to recycle your used pods for free.
-In their bid to be more eco-friendly, Lavazza has also launched coffee pods with materials other than aluminium that are compostable in 6 months.
+The company has a program with TerraCycle to recycle used pods for free.
+In its bid to be more eco-friendly, Lavazza has also launched coffee pods made from materials other than aluminium that are compostable in 6 months.

 5. Nescafe

 Like Lavazza and other pod capsule manufacturers, Nescafe also has a program with TerraCycle to recycle pods purchased from them.
-You only need to sign up for the NESCAFÉ Dolce Gusto recycling program online to get started.
+To get started, you only need to sign up for the NESCAFÉ Dolce Gusto recycling program online.

 Once signed up, collect your used capsules in a bag and keep them in a collection box.
 From here, print a prepaid shipping label online, tape it to the box, and then drop it at your local post office.